 • Do not freeze the pie longer than 15 minutes, transfer it to the fridge to finish cooling.

-• If you would like to cut the tangy lemon flavor, you can top this pie with fresh whipped cream.
+• If you would like to cut the tangy lemon flavor, you can top this pie with fresh whipped cream or add a no bake meringue topping if you prefer.

 Lemon Pie FAQ